entando/entando-docs/vuepress/docs/next/tutorials/ecr/publish-simple-bundle.md

 kubectl -n entando apply -f example-bundle.yaml
 ```

-You can confirm the presence of your bundle via `kubectl get EntandoDeBundle -n entando`
+You can confirm the presence of your custom resource via `kubectl get EntandoDeBundle -n entando`

 ## Install the bundle into an application
 Now you can go to the `App Builder` → `Component Repository` and install your bundle.
 You should see your bundle in the list and when you click `Install` you can select your preferred version if the bundle contains more than one.